 “We established the beneficiary program in 1996 with Leukemia & Lymphoma Society,” Ila Stadie, Perimeter Bicycling’s Development Director said.
-“Our aim was to introduce El Tour to a new audience while allowing other non-profit agencies (in addition to Tu Nidito) to use El Tour as a fundraising event.
+“Our aim was to introduce El Tour to a new audience while allowing other non-profit agencies to use El Tour as a fundraising event.
 In that first year, Leukemia & Lymphoma Society raised over $675,000 in contributions.”

 El Tour’s beneficiary program begins early in the spring with general informational meetings.
 Ila works with the beneficiaries in the months leading up to El Tour, helping the groups develop their own programs so they can meet their individual participation and fundraising goals.
 “We work year round educating the groups about El Tour.
 The beneficiaries are responsible for working with their committees to make sure their riders understand their program and encourage them to meet fundraising goals.
 Many of the non-profit agencies have on-line registration, as well as the ability to build your own fundraising page.

-Any 501 (c) 3 non-profit agency may apply to the program, which is available for the main event, Indoor El Tour and El Tour Fun Ride.
+Any 501 (c) 3 non-profit agency may apply to the program, which is available for the main event, indoor El Tour and Fun Ride.
 “We look for non-profits with patrons who are interested in cycling and are committed to the organization’s cause,” Ila said.
 “Potential beneficiaries will need resources (staff and/or volunteers) to fully commit to our program which is a year-round endeavor.”

-Agencies with a national presence, such as Team In Training or Juvenile Diabetes Research Foundation, have even more potential, Ila said.
+Agencies with a national presence, such as Juvenile Diabetes Research Foundation, have even more potential, Ila said.
 “They are able to promote El Tour as an annual fundraising event and bring cyclists from all over the country to Tucson.”